Umakshi12/umakshi-interactive-glow/README.md

 - **Three.js** - For 3D graphics
 - **Vite** - For fast development

+## ✨ Features

+### 🎯 Interactive Trailing Cursor
+The website features a beautiful trailing cursor animation that:
+- **Follows your mouse** with smooth, fluid motion
+- **Creates a trail** of colorful dots that fade as they follow
+- **Changes appearance** when hovering over clickable elements
+- **Auto-hides** after 2 seconds of inactivity for better UX
+- **Responsive design** that works on all screen sizes

+**Cursor States:**
+- **Default**: White dot with glowing effect
+- **Hover**: Larger pink dot when over buttons/links
+- **Click**: Smaller yellow dot when clicking

+The trailing effect creates multiple dots with different colors (pink, cyan, yellow) that follow your cursor with staggered delays, creating a mesmerizing visual effect.

 ## 📝 Need Help?

 If you run into any issues: